alefesouza/viajarcomale.com/README.md

 * Web Stories
 * Structured Data where possible
+* Full sitemap with image and video extensions.

 The website is built using Next.js and hosted on Firebase Hosting with full SSR support using Firestore and Firebase Cloud Storage, the Portuguese version (same project with domain comparison) is hosted on [https://viajarcomale.com.br](https://viajarcomale.com.br).